How to Get More Google Reviews for Your Business

 Keywords in reviews.
 When customers naturally mention your services ("great haircut," "best implants," "amazing pasta"), it reinforces your relevance for those search terms.
 You can't control this directly, but great service leads to detailed reviews.

-Web Gerek is building this exact system — a /puanlama page per site with smart routing, private feedback storage, and QR codes.
+Web Gerek is building a Puanlama system on this open model — a /puanlama page per site that offers every customer the public Google link plus a private feedback box, with QR codes and scan analytics.
+No gating.
 Stay tuned.

 Integrating Reviews with Your Website